-Breast flattening
+Breast Flattening

 Breast flattening, also known as breast ironing, is the pounding and massaging of a pubescent girl's breasts, using hard or heated objects, to try to make them stop developing or disappear.
+Breast ironing is prohibited in Switzerland according to Art.
+122 Swiss Criminal Code.
 It is typically carried out by the girl's mother, who will say she is trying to protect the girl from sexual harassment and rape to prevent early pregnancy that would tarnish the family name, or to allow the girl to pursue education, rather than be forced into early marriage.

-See Annex A of KCSIE for further details.
+See Annex B of KCSIE for further details.